 Each summer, the Plymouth Writing Project invites contemporary authors to visit our summer institutes to talk about their experiences writing, publishing and teaching.
-Summer institute fellows are specifically expected to attend, and these events are also open to the public within the limits of the available venue.
+Summer institute fellows are specifically expected to attend, and these events are also open to the public.
+We especially invite past fellows and potential future fellows to attend.
 You may contact site director Dr. Meg Petersen for more details.

 All Sessions will be held in Frost Commons on the Plymouth State University Campus 1:30-4 p.m.
 All sessions are free of charge and open to the public.

-Denise Patmon is an Associate Professor of Education in the Curriculum & Instruction Department at the University of Massachusetts/Boston.
+Denise Patmon is an Associate Professor of Education at the University of Massachusetts Boston.
 Previous to her tenure at UMASS/Boston, she was a full-time faculty member at Wheelock College and in the CUNY system at Lehman College, Hiroshima Japan campus.
 Teaching in the Boston and Brookline Public School systems accented her early teaching career experiences.
 She is a co-director of the Boston Writing Project and was on the Board of Trustees of the National Writing Project.
 Author of two books for children, several articles and monographs, an associate past editor of two journals, her most recent research involves the investigation of curriculum and instructional leadership at the early 19th century Abiel Smith School for free African Americans in Boston, Massachusetts.